 Prohibition on Fees and Honoraria

-Except under unusual circumstances when the Board of Directors determines otherwise, an honorary degree recipient will not receive a speaker’s fee or honorarium for accepting an honorary degree or delivering an address.
+Except under unusual circumstances when the Board of Regents determines otherwise, an honorary degree recipient will not receive a speaker’s fee or honorarium for accepting an honorary degree or delivering an address.

 Presence at Commencement or Other Official Ceremonies